Life Cycle Costing

 Life Cycle Costing allows the system to think about assets individually and collectively.
 With the data and knowledge gained through the previous core components of asset management, systems can determine the best strategy for the assets, both individually and collectively, to meet the desired Level of Service at the optimal Life Cycle Cost.

-Green Infrastructure is in the early phases of tracking data to enable a roust Life Cycle Costing analysis.
-It might not be possible at the beginning of implementing a green/gray (or just green) asset management program to implement full Life Cycle Costing strategies, but similarly to the discussion above there are opportunities to begin the process of improving Life Cycle Costing practices right away.
+Green Infrastructure is in the early phases of tracking data to enable a robust Life Cycle Costing analysis.
+It might not be possible at the beginning of implementing a green/gray (or just green) asset management program to implement full Life Cycle Costing strategies, but there are opportunities to begin the process of improving Life Cycle Costing practices right away.
 Over time, as green infrastructure practice matures, it will become easier to implement Life Cycle Costing strategies.
-In the early 2000s, gray infrastructure was in the early phases of Life Cycle Costing and had similar needs to develop the data.
-But now, in the early 2020s, much progress has been made.
-This evolution is fully expected for green infrastructure as well.
 The details will come as the infrastructure ages and grows.

 The importance of life cycle costs – Kevin Campanella, P.E., Assistant Director Asset Management, Department of Public Utilities, City of Columbus, OH